laynebennett/CPRE288/README.md

-Run in Code Composer Studio
+Made for Code Composer Studio